Jonorusc/to-do-list/README.md

 # To-do list code challenge

 Hellow everyone!
 I applied for a react job and the challenge was to create a TO-do List, however I had never done something draggable before, it was my first time.
-I think it turned out pretty good, I did it with little time
+I think it turned out pretty good, I did it with little time.

-# Double Click on a task to open more informations
-# click on the indicator to the left of the task to change its status (to do, in progress and done) or move the task between columns
+Double Click on a task to open more informations click on the indicator to the left of the task to change its status (to do, in progress and done) or move the task between columns

 video: url